State Name / Residents:

 Vermont remains a superb destination for country drives, mountain rambles, and overnights at country inns.
 A good map opens the door to back-road adventures, and it's not hard to get a taste of Vermont's way of life.
 The numbers tell the story: Burlington, Vermont's largest city, counts around 39,000 year-round residents; Rutland sits at around 17,000; Montpelier, the state capital, about 8,000; Brattleboro and Bennington, perhaps 8,500 and 9,500; Stowe and Manchester have between 4,000 and 5,000 residents; Woodstock and Chester about 3,000.
 The state's total population is just a shade over 600,000, making it one of only a handful of states with more senators (2) than representatives (1) in Congress.

 We are planning a trip to Vermont - Can you send me brochures/maps?

 To help you decide which part of Vermont you'd like to visit, use the map in the upper right-hand corner of our site for a brief description of each region of the State.

 Some pages tourists find helpful when making plans to visit our beautiful State are our Calendar of Events, and our online Travel Guide.
 In addition to the Foliage Report, we also have a Golf Guide, and a Ski & Snow Report to help visitors plan their seasonal Vermont vacations.

 A few more pages that may help you in planning your vacation online are our Lodging, Dining, and Attractions pages.
-When viewing these pages, you can sort by the region you will be visiting with the map in the upper right-hand corner.
+When viewing these pages, you can sort by the region you will be visiting with the map in the upper left-hand corner.